Featuring the newest form of the World of Plankton

 Lake George possible.

-Additionally, we gratefully acknowledge the support of NVIDIA Corporation with the donation of the GPU used for this research.
+Additionally, we gratefully acknowledge the support of the NVIDIA Corporationís Academic Research Grant that enabled the GPU used for this research and 1st Playable Productions for supporting development.